 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

-The share of children under age 18 who live in families with incomes below the federal poverty level.
+Child poverty refers to the share of children under age 18 who live in families with incomes below the federal poverty level.

 The federal poverty definition consists of a series of thresholds based on family size and composition.
-In calendar year 2014, a family of two adults and two children fell in the “poverty” category if their annual income fell below $24,008.
+In calendar year 2019, a family of two adults and two children fell in the “poverty” category if their annual income fell below $25,926.
 Poverty status is not determined for people in military barracks, institutional quarters, or for unrelated individuals under age 15 (such as foster children).
 The data are based on income received in the 12 months prior to the survey.

-Updated September 2015.
+Updated September 2020.

-S - Estimates suppressed when the confidence interval around the percentage is greater than or equal to 10 percentage points.
+S: Estimates suppressed when the confidence interval around the percentage is greater than or equal to 10 percentage points.

-N.A. – Data not available.
+N.A.: Data not available.

-A 90 percent confidence interval for each estimate can be found at Children in poverty (100 percent poverty).
+Use caution when comparing congressional districts over time.
+Congressional district boundaries may change between decennial censuses.
+Annual data for each congressional district refers to the boundaries for that district in that year.A 90 percent confidence interval for each estimate can be found at Children in poverty (100 percent poverty).